 Only a quick two and a half hours from Cincinnati we stumbled upon this unique adventure zoo in the tiny town of Horse Cave, Kentucky.
 We didn’t quite know what to expect since we purchased our tickets on Groupon.
 We have been burned by tacky tourist attractions before, but this place looked promising.
 I mean, where else can you go that you can pet a kangaroo?!
 Upon arrival, I was skeptical because the parking lot is gravel and there didn’t appear to be any sense of order as to where you should park.
 I couldn’t see the zoo since it is spread out into the hillside, and my fears began to mount.
 REST ASSURED MATES THIS IS A TRIP WORTH TAKING.
-Here are my top reasons why you need to make the trip to visit Kentucky Down Under and here is the link to get your Groupon!
+Here are my top reasons why you need to make the trip to visit Kentucky Down Under.
 This post does contain affiliate links.

 The Kentucky Down Under Zoo Is Very Interactive

 I have been to many zoos, but none were as interactive as this.
 If you or your child loves to pet animals and have a close-up encounter with them, then this is the place for you.
 The zoo cares for a variety of animals that you might not see every day in your local zoo, including bison, maras zebu, dingos and naturally kangaroos.
 They have a variety of different hands-on exhibits to visit, including a full petting zoo.
 Peacocks are parading around the grounds and the resident dogs make a terrific welcoming committee.
 Soph was more impressed with the friendly dogs then the bison, go figure.
 They have a great nature trail that is full of shade with the forest canopy that offers even more to explore.
 Check out everything they have to offer here.

 Take The Cave Tour